What Americana Means (And Doesn't) In 2018: From Childish Gambino To

 “There’s always a tendency, when things aren’t the way we want them to be, to look back to the old days, as though the old days were like that,” said Robert J. Thompson, professor of Television and Popular Culture at the S.I.
 Newhouse School of Public Communications at Syracuse University.
 “Some of these people think back to what a wonderful time it was and forget that, ‘Oh right, women couldn’t vote.
 Jim Crow laws were still going at that time.’”

 “Americana is partially this idea of looking back to a better past,” Thompson added.
-“But it’s a better past in our current perception of it, and may not often be a better past in terms of what was actually happening at the time.”
+“But it’s a better past in our current past in our current perception of it, and may not often be a better past in terms of what was actually happening at the time.”

 Advertisement

-This idealization of “a better” America in popular culture is nothing new.
+This idealisation of “a better” America in popular culture is nothing new.
 If you turned on your TV in the late 1960s, amid the turmoil of the counterculture, you’d find a depiction of America that had absolutely nothing to do with Woodstock or the civil rights movement.
-Shows with a retro,pastoral vibe like Green Acres, The Beverly Hillbillies, and Petticoat Junction dominated the airwaves far more than hippies and free love ever did.
+Shows with a retro, pastoral vibe like Green Acres, The Beverly Hillbillies, and Petticoat Junction dominated the airwaves far more than hippies and free love ever did.

 “Right up until the end of the decade, including the most turbulent year, 1968, some of the highest-rated shows in the country [were] what we would call ‘deep Americana,’” Thompson said.
 “One of the biggest hits of the 1960s was The Andy Griffith Show.
 It took place in Mayberry, NC, a small town [that] had no railroad.
 It had a phone line that the entire town used.”